Want to build muscle, increase strength, and burn fat all at the same time? The squat is for you.

 Problem 1: Weak Glutes

 When coming out of the bottom position of a squat and driving upward, some athletes experience an inward buckle of the knees.
-This condition is known as valgus collapse and it's an indication of weak glutes.
-If not corrected early on, injuries can occur such as tears in the ACL, PCL, and most commonly the meniscus, meaning long-term recovery from surgery.
+This condition is known as "valgus collapse" and it's an indication of weak glutes.
+If not corrected early on, injuries like tears in the ACL, PCL, and most commonly the meniscus can occur, meaning long-term recovery from surgery.

 How to Fix It

 Incorporate barbell hip thrusts into your routine to directly target the glutes.
 Perform 3-4 sets of 6-10 reps on your leg or lower-body days.

 Problem 2: Weak Hamstrings